Creating Automated Test Case

 }

-Click the Invoke button to try it out and you’ll see a successful response in the right pane.
+Click the Invoke button to try it out.

-Click the Assertions button to open the assertions pane.
-In the assertions pane, click Create dropdown button and select StatusCodeEqual Assertion to create a StatusCodeEqual assertion.
-Set the expected HTTP response status code (here 200), and click the Verify button to verify the assertion, as shown below.
+In the assertions panel, click + Assertion dropdown button and select StatusCodeEqual to create a StatusCodeEqual assertion.
+Set the expected HTTP response status code (here 204), and click the Verify button to verify the assertion, as shown below.

 HTTP Invocation and Assertion